Felixowusu20/Fqkit/README.md

 # Fqkit
-# FQkit  FQkit is a lightweight Python framework for building and simulating quantum circuits, which can be studied by very beginners quantum Enthusiats
+# FQkit  FQkit is a lightweight Python framework for building and simulating quantum circuits, which can be studied by beginner quantum enthusiats

 ## Features